Skip to main content

 What This Means for Practitioners

-For allocators managing inherited wealth or advising clients in transition, the convergence creates concrete positioning questions:
+For allocators managing inherited wealth or advising clients in transition, the transfer creates concrete positioning questions:

 Values documentation: Does the investment policy statement reflect the priorities of the incoming generation?